 For Staging and Production environments, you use the Fastly CDN module for Magento 2 for CDN and caching services.
 See Configure Fastly services.

 For detailed information on supported versions and extensions, see the following information.
 These files allow you to configure software versions you want to use in your implementation.

 Requirements to get started

 - Set up a local development environment.
-Your local workspace works best as a virtual system (VM or container) with all prerequisities installed and the project
+Your local workspace works best as a virtual system (VM or container) with all prerequisites installed and the project

 masterGit branch cloned.
 You’ll develop in branches to add modules, extensions, 3rd party integrations, and configurations.
 We recommend reading over develop and deploy process for your Starter or Pro plan.

-- Get a project invite by the Project Owner or a super user to the project
+- Get a project invitation from the Project Owner or a super user.

 We walk you through everything you need to do and know.